lnccbrown/HSSM/docs/CONTRIBUTING.md

 ```

-> :warning: Always create a new feature branch before making any changes.
+> warning: Always create a new feature branch before making any changes.
 Make your changes in the feature branch.
 It’s good practice to never routinely work on the main branch of any repository.

 5. The project uses `poetry` for dependency management.
 If you haven't installed it, you can do so by running `pip install poetry`.
 After you've installed `poetry`, you can set up your project by running: